jmchuster/template-cljs-rails-api/README.md

 This is the basic template for a Docker-based ClojureScript frontend with a Rails-API backend, for development on a Mac.

-In development mode, a jetty server allows for hot-reloading of js and css assets.
-In production mode, nginx is responsible for serving the precompiled static js and css assets.
+Nginx is responsible for serving the precompiled static js and css assets.
+In development mode, `boot` can provide a hot-reload and repl environment.

 ## Get started